ksco92/BasesOfEmpires/README.md

 * Subtracts the added gold from the central reserve.
 * Adds the amount of material bought to the central reserve.
 * Decrease the central reserve price of that material.

+### train

+Recives the following parameters:
+* `p_troop -> varchar`
+* `p_amount -> number`
+* `p_kingdom -> number`

+Allows a kingdom to train troops.
+Follows these steps:
+* Subtracts the amount of materials needed to train the amount requested.
+* Adds the selected troop to the kingdom.
+* Adds the amount of crowns corresponding to the troop and the amount.
+* Adds the spent materials into the central reserve.
+* Decrese the central reserve price of the materials.

+### defences

+Recives the following parameters:
+* `p_defense -> varchar`
+* `p_amount -> number`
+* `p_kingdom -> number`

+Allows the kingdom to build defenses.
+Follows these steps:
+* Subtracts the amount of materials needed to build the amount requested.
+* Increse the defense of the kingdom.
+* Adds the amount of crowns corresponding to the defense and the amount.
+* Adds the spent materials into the central reserve.
+* Decrese the central reserve price of the materials.